matter-in-motion/mm/README.md

 # Matter In Motion

-## Micro service framework and protocol with the focus on real-time applications, blazing response time and low memory footprint.
+## Application framework and protocol with the focus on real-time applications, blazing response time and low memory footprint.

 ## Why not REST?